 So, Holi is observed to mark the death of evil Holika representing a victory of good over evil.

 According to legend, King Kansa sent the demoness Putnana to feed poisonous milk in order to kill Lord Krishna.
 The demoness burst into blazes when Krishna drank poisonous milk and sucked out all her blood.
 Due to poisonous milk, Krishna’s skin turned blue.

-Apparently, when Krishna grew up, he despairs whether goddess Radha would not fall in love with him.
+Apparently, when Krishna grew up, he despairs whether the goddess Radha would not fall in love with him.
 At his mother’s suggestion, he played a prank by smearing color on Radha’s face to make her a match for himself.
-That prank became a way of lovers conveying love for each other and commemorated as Holi.
+That prank became a way of lovers conveying a love for each other and commemorated as Holi.

 Legend of Kaam Deva

 After Sati’s death, Lord Shiva was in misery and disconnected from the worldly events.
 At that time, Lord Kamadeva (God of lust) shot a love arrow on him to disrupt his trance.
 When Lord Shiva opened in the third eye on him with anger, Kaamadeva burnt into ashes.
-On Kamadeva’s wife request, Lord Shiva later restored him.
+On Kamadeva’s wife’s request, Lord Shiva later restored him.
 Therefore, many people worship Kamadev for his sacrifice on the day of Holi.

 Holi Celebration in Nepal

 In Kathmandu, the Holi begins with the erecting of the Chir (ceremonial bamboo poles) tied with dhwoja pataka (colorful strips of cloth) in Basantapur.
 The pole set up one week prior to the Holi and remain till the end of the festival.